Queretaro Mexico Travel Guide

 Bowling alleys, sports bars, and casual lounges offer alternative evening entertainment options for a relaxed night out.

-Be careful when consuming alcohol and always use official taxis or ride-sharing services for transport, especially late at night.
-Be vigilant.
+Exercise caution when consuming alcohol and always use official cabs or ride-sharing-sharing services for transport, especially late at night.
+Stay aware of your surroundings.

 Explore Querétaro's shopping scene to find local crafts, souvenirs, along with current goods.